12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 Solutions

-Pot your Asparagus Fern in quality, all purpose potting soil that is loose, free-draining and rich in organic matter.
+• Pot your Asparagus Fern in loose, free-draining soil that is rich in organic matter.
 These will ensure that the soil does not get soggy and it provides the nutrients required for lush growth.

 2. Too Little Light